Clement-GRD/unisolar/readme.md

 # Unisolar Project
 This project is based on the **UNISOLAR** open dataset containing information on solar energy production and weather in various locations of the La Trobe University, Victoria, Australia, stored in a time series format.

-The main goal of this project will be to forecast energy production based on previous production and weather data with a horizon of 24 hours.
+The goal of this project is to build a DL model using RNN and CNN to forecast the energy production for the next 24 hours based on solar energy production and weather data of the last 7 days.
+Our model performance will be evaluated against a naive model predicting the value recorded 24 hours in the past.

 ## Structure
 - `unisolar_eda.ipynb` is the main EDA notebook for the project.